 - You must be age 70½ or older at the time of gift.

-- Transfers must be made directly from a traditional IRA account by your IRA administrator to Children's Hospital Foundation.
+- Transfers must be made directly from a traditional IRA account by your IRA administrator to Children's National Hospital Foundation.
 Funds that are withdrawn by you and then contributed do NOT qualify.
 Gifts from 401k, 403b, SEP and other plans do not qualify.

 - Gifts must be outright.
 Distributions to donor-advised funds or life-income arrangements such as charitable remainder trusts and charitable gift annuities do not qualify.

 Benefits — qualified charitable distributions